Verify a Component for Code Generation

 Log the signals to the harness model:

 loggedSignalsMergedHarness = sldvlogsignals(harnessModel);

-Use the combined test cases to record coverage for
+Use the combined test cases to record coverage for the

+slvnvdemo_powerwindow_controller_harnessmodel.
 First, configure the options object for

 runOpts = sldvruntestopts; runOpts.coverageEnabled = true;